Government intervention at Croydon

 Updates following the announcement that the government are ‘minded to’ appoint commissioners at Croydon.

-The government announced on 12 June that they are ‘minded to’ appoint commissioners at Croydon due to the council’s serious financial challenges, and invited representations ahead of a decision this summer.
-You can read the Written Ministerial Statement
+On 12 June the government announced that it was ‘minded to’ appoint commissioners at Croydon and invited representations ahead of a decision.
+You can read the 12 June Written Ministerial Statement.

 Why the government are 'minded to' appoint commissioners

-The Written Ministerial Statement followed the publication of the final letter from Croydon's government-appointed Improvement and Assurance Panel (IAP).
+The government’s ‘minded to’ announcement followed the publication of the final letter from Croydon's government-appointed Improvement and Assurance Panel (IAP).

-Croydon has worked with the IAP since 2021.
-They were appointed after the council’s financial and governance collapse in 2020.
+Croydon has worked with an IAP since 2021, following our financial and governance collapse in 2020.

 Since then, we have made good progress in improving our council.
-This has been recognised by a wide range of partners, from our children’s services being rated ‘good’ by Ofsted, to the Regulator for Social Housing, the council’s auditors and the Local Government Association (LGA).
+This has been recognised by a wide range of partners, from our children’s services being rated ‘good’ by Ofsted, to the Regulator for Social Housing, our auditors and the Local Government Association (LGA).

-We have met 96% of the actions in our Exit Strategy – our jointly-agreed plan for the panel to leave Croydon this summer.
+We have met 96% of the actions in our Exit Strategy – our jointly-agreed plan for the IAP to leave Croydon in July 2025.
 Staff across the council have played a really important role in making this positive change for residents.

 We have worked with our government-appointed panel for several years.
 If at any time the panel or the government felt that there was any action the council should be taking and was not, they had the power to instruct us.
 We are pleased that this never happened.